 I am a parent to two wonderful girls who sometimes challenge everything I think and know.
 I gave birth to both of them at home, in the water.
 Both girls were breastfed for more than three years each.
 We learned EC (elimination communication) with our first daughter and went completely diaper free with our second.
-We are homeschooling.
+We have unschooled and homeschooled.
+Both girls are currently in private school.
 All of these experiences are teaching me a great deal about trust and the inherent wisdom of my children.

 I love to question and I love to be of service.

 I am offering parent coaching in order to be of service.
-If I can help even one parent, even one child, have a healthier happier relationship and enjoy life more, then my work has been successful.
-If I can help many, then my work is blissful as I feel my service return to me to support my family.
+When I can help even one parent, even one child, have a healthier happier relationship and enjoy life more, then my work has been successful.
+When I help many, then my work is blissful as I feel my service return to me to support my family.
 Our dreams will be financed by helping you.
 Isn’t that awesome?

-- Mindfulness-Based Stress Reduction (MBSR) – a series of 7 different residential intensives in mindfulness totalling more than 400 hours of contact time.
+- Mindfulness-Based Stress Reduction (MBSR) – a series of 7 different residential intensives in mindfulness totaling more than 400 hours of contact time.
 “Everything passes.
 Everything changes.
 The trick is to notice what’s happening before it’s gone.”
-Visit http://www.mindfullivingprograms.com/ for more information on MBSR.

-- 13 years of teaching yoga and working with people to listen to the body’s wisdom.
+- 16 years of teaching yoga and working with people to listen to the body’s wisdom.
 Our bodies teach us constantly about what’s working, what’s not, how to improve our lives, and how to go more into our life path.
 Fear, tension, illness are often constricted excitement – energy that’s gotten locked up with no place to go.
 We can listen, move our bodies, free up that stuck energy, and heal.
-Visit www.yoga-and-transformation.com for more information about my yoga and meditation background.

 - The School for The Work of Byron Katie – a 9 day intensive in compassionate inquiry.
 We look at our stories, our beliefs, and our judgements and ask how they serve us and what they can tell us about ourselves.